hmrc/ct-calculations/nir.md

         CP293 - Total profits before other deductions and reliefs CP283b - Losses brought forward from on or after 01/04/2017 used against trading profit

-    New calculation: as per the description on the form.
+    The description on the form.
         B235 = net sum of boxes 165 to 205 and 220 minus sum of boxes 225 and 230
             B170 = CP259 = CP43 (part of NTP)
             B175 (N/A)